-During the academic school year of 2022-23 we focused on three main priorities.
+During the last academic school year, we focused on three main priorities.
 Our first priority was to improve wellbeing, equality, and inclusion by addressing the areas of attendance, readiness to learn, participation and achievement and emotional self-esteem.

 What did we achieve?